 Next on my tour were the moldings.
 The first type of moldings I encountered were the compression moldings for smaller housings and components.
 Specifically, at the time I was walking through the area, they had just begun compressing components, roof curbs to be exact, for one of SysTech’s projects.
 The last mold process I encountered was the unique wheels in backwardly inclined and airfoil designs.
 Hartzell’s molded wheels differ from the competition by providing a one-piece fan wheel and thus having a stronger and more consistent product.
 Even the only metal piece in the wheel, the hub, was encased in the mold ensuring all pieces of the wheel exposed to the corrosive airstream were protected with resin.

 Once the wheels are constructed, they are taken to be balanced.
 All other FRP competitors utilize drilling into the wheel and adding weights to balance the wheel, but that method adds stress and therefore weakens the wheel.
 Hartzell delivers a strong and precise wheel by utilizing a two-plane balance.
 It was interesting to observe the wheel being pushed to its specified limits and run at high speeds ensuring an effective and quality product.

 Fans were not the only FRP ventilation equipment being constructed.
 I also was able to observe the assembly of fiberglass louvers and multi-blade dampers.
 Hartzell doesn’t stop at just centrifugal fans; they produce various types of axial exhausters as well.
-Important additional options they also provide are the special coatings: HartKoate, Hi-Cor, and Electrical Grounded.
-Designed specifically for even more difficult environments of abrasion, corrosion and static charge or explosion.
+Important additional options they also provide are the special coatings: HartKoate, Hi-Cor and Electrical Grounded.
+These are designed specifically for even more difficult environments of abrasion, corrosion and static charge or explosion.